kristinazk/djanbook/README.md

 # djanbook
-DjanBook is a blog, where users can create, update and delete posts.
+DjanBook is a website where users can create, update and delete posts.
 It is also possible to upload or update personal account information (username, email, profile picture).
 ## Project Overview
 The website is written in Django Framework.
 The design is implemented using Bootstrap.
 ### Installation and Setup